driebit/ginger/docs/guidelines.md

 Ginger Guidelines
 =================

+## Templates

-1. Always check whether a resource is **visible** before displaying it.
+### 1. Always check whether a resource is visible before displaying it.

-    **Building sites**
+* For single resources, use `{% if id.is_visible %}`.
+* For lists, use the `items|is_visible` filter.

+### 2. Override only the templates you need and only the blocks you need.

-2. When overriding a base/foundation template, use `{% overrules %}` if
+When overriding a base/foundation template, use `{% overrules %}` where possible.

-   possible. <br>
-   Only overwrite the blocks that you really need to overwrite.
+Then only overwrite the blocks that you really need to overwrite.

-3. Add JavaScript .js includes in `_script.tpl`.
+### 3. Add site-specific JavaScript files in _script.tpl.

-    **Workflow**
+## Workflow

-3. Commit bugfixes to the current release branch.
+### 4. Commit *bugfixes* to the current release branch, for instance release-0.5.0.

+Then merge the release branch including your bugfix into master.

-4. Commit new features to the master branch.
+### 5. Commit new *features* to the master branch.

+They will then become part of the next Ginger release.